MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 2. Open the time sheet for a period later than the period for an existing time sheet with lines.
 3. Choose the **Copy Lines from Previous Time Sheet** action.

 The lines are copied, including details such as type and description.
-For example, if the line is related to a project, the **Job No.** is copied.
+For example, if the line is related to a project, the **Project No.** is copied.
 All copied lines have the status **Open**.
 You can now modify the lines as needed.

 ## Copy project planning lines to a time sheet